lightninglabs/pool/docs/sidecar_channels.md

    The addition of this "auto" mode means that both sides need to only execute a single and the rest of the negotiation happens in the background.
-If the `auto` flag is ommitted, then only the capacity and balance need to be specified, otherwise, all the other information one presents when submitting a full order needs to be specified.
+If the `auto` flag is omitted, then only the capacity and balance need to be specified, otherwise, all the other information one presents when submitting a full order needs to be specified.